lookang/SYPTPython/README.md

 - The final matrices are saved as CSV files in the `fight_matrix_randomiser` directory:
   - `School matrix.csv`
   - `Room matrix.csv`
-  - `Transposed room_matrix` for copy paste into emails
+  - `Transposed room_matrix.csv` for copy paste into emails
   - `Assignment matrix.csv`

 Feel free to customize the code to fit your specific tournament requirements.
 For any issues or improvements, please refer to the  or open an issue.